 - Follow the one-week schedule you planned.
 Keep a daily diary or journal during each of the seven days of this week's activities, writing down when you completed each of the tasks on your "to do" list compared to when you scheduled them.

-including the desired outcome.
-This is a project on paper, not a
+the desired outcome.
+This is a project on paper, not a real-life project.

-real-life project.
-Examples could include planning a camping trip,
+Examples could include planning a camping trip, developing a community

 - Define the project.
 What is your goal?